It from Knot: The foundation of knot physics

 \section{The foundation of knot physics}

 Fig.1 is the framework structure of knot physics.
-In this figure, we take a one dimensional (1D) knot-crystal with two entangled vortex-membranes as an example.
-Our starting point is a knot-crystal.
-Under projection, the knot-crystal turns into zero-lattice.
+In this figure, we take a one dimensional (1D) knot with two entangled vortex-membranes as an example.
+Our starting point is a knot Under projection, the knot turns into zero-lattice.
 In the continuum limit, the effective theories of zero-lattice become quantum field theories.
 We show the correspondence between modern physics and knot physics as,

 Here, $\Longleftrightarrow$ denotes the correspondence between modern physics and knot physics.

 The following points are foundation of knot physics.

 Vortices are extended objects with singular vorticity in divergence-free inviscid incompressible fluid that can be regarded as a closed oriented embedded subvortex-membrane with Marsden-Weinstein (MW) symplectic structure\cite{leap}.
 For two dimensional (2D) inviscid incompressible fluid, we have 0-dimensional point-vortices; For three dimensional (3D) case, we have 1D vortex-lines; For four dimensional case, we have 2D vortex-surfaces; For five dimensional (5D) case, we have 3D vortex-membranes.
 The geometric Biot-Savart equation for a 3D vortex-piece under local induction approximation (LIA) can be described by Hamiltonian formula\cite{leap} and the Hamiltonian of the vortex-membranes is just $3$-volume.